-Establish a clear timeline specifying the start and end dates of the referral contest so there’s no question about which referrals do and do not count.
+Don’t forget to establish clear rules for your referral contest as well as a clear timeline specifying the start and end dates of the referral contest so there’s no question about which referral contributions do and do not count.

-What do I need to tell my contributors to make this work?
+What do I need to tell my Backers to make this work?

-If you are running a referral contest that rewards the top referrers, be sure to share your leaderboard with your contributors throughout the campaign.
+If you are running a referral contest that rewards the top referrers, be sure to share your leaderboard with your Backers throughout the campaign.

 Who counts as a referrer?

 Anyone logged into an Indiegogo account can count as a referrer.
-We recommend you specify referrers also be contributors so that you already have their contact info for reward fulfillment once the contest ends.
+We recommend you specify referrers also must be a Backer, so that you already have their contact info for reward fulfillment once the contest ends.

 - Indiegogo is not able to track referrals made outside of the referral link method described here.
 If Backers tell their friends by word of mouth or send a link without their unique referral ID, that share will NOT be counted in their referrals on Indiegogo.

 - The person who clicked on the referral link must immediately make a contribution after clicking on the referral link.
 If they visit other pages or websites or leave and come back to the campaign later to contribute, their contribution will not be counted as a referral.